connor-ruff/aNeatAPI/README.txt

 # IMPORTANT INFO
 	- use conda environmnet: conda activate birdAPI
+	- NOTE: Procfile is only needed if API is being run on Heroku
+	- .github/workflows folder with YML file is neccessary for Azure deployment

 # All installed packages must be included in requirements.txt
 	- pip freeze > requirements.txt